How to Master Adobe Premiere Media Cache for Faster Editing [2025 Guide]

-Adobe Premiere Media Cache Tutorial
+Adobe Premiere Pro Cache Tutorial

 Every time you import a file into a Premiere Pro project, various types of media cache files are created.
 Over time, these cache files can not only fill up your storage space but can also slow down your software.
 I'm thinking about the benefits of clearing these files to help maintain optimal performance of your software, and I reckon I could guide you through this process.
 So, let's jump in.

-Understanding Media Cache Files
+What Is Media Cache & The Cache Files

 Media cache files are essentially a set of temporary files that Premiere Pro uses to ensure your media plays back smoothly.
 These include .pek (audio waveform preview files), .ims (audio conform files), and .cfa (audio peak files).
 They help in faster processing and rendering but can take up a considerable amount of space on your hard drive over time.